 A total of 65% of those who are caught under the minimum mandatory sentence legislation receive terms of immediate imprisonment, but that is always at the discretion of the court.
 We are mindful, especially when it comes to the first offence of a young person, of not fettering the hands of the judge who is considering that case if he or she believes that forms of intensive community work may help that child out of the cycle of violence and into a much happier, safer adulthood.

 Before joining the Home Department, the Home Secretary was responsible for local government, where he authored significant cuts that have translated into a decimation of youth services in this country.
 We are losing the battle for the hearts and minds of our young people because we have no one out there trying to engage with them.
 These cuts will continue tomorrow in this place.
-If the Home Secretary and the Home Office are really serious about tackling youth crime and violent crime, why are they not banging down the door of the Treasury with their colleagues from local government and saying that youth service cuts not only need to be stopped, but must be reversed through being properly and fully funded?
+If the Home Secretary and the Home Office are really serious about tackling youth crime and violent crime, why are they not banging down the door of the Treasury with their colleagues from local government and saying that youth service cuts not only need to be stopped, but must be reversed through the service being properly and fully funded?

 I know that the hon.
 Gentleman will have welcomed the news announced by my right hon.
 Friend the Secretary of State for Housing, Communities and Local Government that there would be a specific concentration in the troubled families programme on tackling knife crime.
 That is precisely because those two Secretaries of State wanted to have a united approach to tackling knife crime.
 I gently point out that although youth services are really important—of course they are—we have a wealth of amazing charities across the country, which provide services.
 For example, the charity Redthread sits in accident and emergency departments to try to reach children and young people at the teachable moment.
 A mixture of youth services and charitable work is one of many ways in which we can help to tackle this matter together